misasa/medusa_rest_client/README.md

 Ruby package to connect `machine_time` object and machine-gazer's RESTful web service.

 # Description
-This gem is a client for
-interacting with [machine-gazer][] by REST.  machine-gazer REST API follows the Rails's RESTful conventions, so this gem uses [ActiveResource][] to interact with the machine-gazer REST API.
+A client for interacting with [machine-gazer][] by REST.  machine-gazer REST API follows the Rails's RESTful conventions, so this gem uses [ActiveResource][] to interact with the machine-gazer REST API.
 This gem allows Ruby developers to programmatically  access the API and provides some useful functions